IBM/migrate-app-to-openshift-using-ta/README.md

 ```
 Now the migration bundle is complete, and is ready to be deployed on IBM Cloud Pak for Applications.

-If you wish to move the migrated bundle to a GitHub repo and then deploy the application, follow the below steps:
+We can move the migrated bundle to a GitHub repo and then deploy the application, follow the below steps:
 - Goto https://github.com and create a new repo.
 - Move all the contents `under` the folder `migrated_app` to the repo.
 - Note the url to the GitHub repo.
 We will use it for the deploying the application to ICP4A in the next section.